paul-macfarlane/picksleagues-api/backlog/tasks/task-001 - Delete-Account.md

 ## Description

-As a user, I should be able to delete my account.
-This is a critical privacy feature that gives users control over their data and ensures we comply with data protection regulations.
-Before deletion, I must be clearly warned about the irreversible consequences of this action.
+This task is to create an API endpoint for account deletion.
+The endpoint will handle all the business logic and data modifications required to securely remove a user from the system.
+It will ensure that all personally identifiable information is erased while maintaining the integrity of historical, anonymized data.
 ## Acceptance Criteria

+- [ ] API provides an endpoint to delete a user account.
-- [ ] A user can initiate account deletion.
+- [ ] The endpoint requires authentication to ensure a user can only delete their own account.
-- [ ] Before final confirmation
-- [ ] the user is shown a warning detailing the consequences of deletion.
-- [ ] Upon deletion
+- [ ] Upon successful deletion
-- [ ] all personally identifiable information (PII) is removed from the user's record.
+- [ ] the user's PII is permanently removed from the database.
-- [ ] The deleted user can no longer log in.
+- [ ] The user's authentication credentials are invalidated
+- [ ] preventing future logins.
-- [ ] All historical data associated with the user (e.g.
+- [ ] All historical records (e.g.
 - [ ] picks
-- [ ] league standings) is retained but anonymized.
+- [ ] standings) associated with the user are anonymized.
-- [ ] If the user is the sole member of any leagues
+- [ ] If the user is the sole member of a league
-- [ ] those leagues are deleted.
+- [ ] that league is deleted.
-- [ ] If the user is the sole commissioner in a league with other members
+- [ ] The API returns an error if a user tries to delete their account while being the sole commissioner of a league with other members.
-- [ ] they are required to designate a new commissioner before they can delete their account.